Bottom Funnel Guide

 Every property management software vendor now has an 'AI' page.
 Most of it is marketing.
 Under the hood, the genuinely useful artificial intelligence in this industry does a narrow set of things well: it drafts and routes tenant messages, triages maintenance requests by urgency, screens applicants, reconciles owner statements, and answers the same fifteen questions your team fields by phone all day.
 The tools below are organized by which of those jobs they actually do, not by how loudly they say 'AI.'

-This guide is written for independent operators running 50 to 500 doors — firms where the owner still knows most tenants by name and where one good hire is a real budget decision.
+This guide is written for independent operators running 50 to 500 doors, firms where the owner still knows most tenants by name and where one good hire is a real budget decision.
 That audience gets ignored in most 'best AI tools' roundups, which are written either for solo DIY landlords or for enterprise portfolios with a dedicated technology team.
-The independent middle has different math: you have enough volume to justify automation but not enough headcount to babysit five disconnected platforms.
-We name competitors honestly here because pretending one tool wins every category would waste your time, and because the operators we trust are the ones who tell you what they don't do.
+The independent middle has different math: enough volume to justify automation but not enough headcount to maintain five disconnected platforms.
+We name competitors honestly because no one tool wins every category.

-• There is no single best AI property management tool — match the tool to your worst bottleneck (comms, maintenance, or reporting), not to the longest feature list.
+• There is no single best AI property management tool.
+Match the tool to your worst bottleneck, not to the longest feature list.

 • All-in-one platforms (AppFolio, Buildium) give you AI features inside the system of record; point solutions (EliseAI, Lula, Showdigs) do one job better but add another login to manage.